SamHsu-HsienHao/Quantitative-Projects/README.md

 # Quatatative-Projects

-These are the projects that I've done with Machine Learning by Python
+These are the projects that I've done with Machine Learning and Deep Learning by Python